Rootroute Hosting Order Map Login Secure Inter-Network Operations

 DESCRIPTION

 tai64nlocal reads lines from stdin.
-If a line does not
+If a line does not begin with @, tai64nlocal writes it

-timestamp after the @, in the format printed by tai64n(8),
+the @, in the format printed by tai64n(8), and writes the line to stdout with the time‐

-to local time in ISO format: YYYY-MM-DD
+stamp converted to local time in ISO format: YYYY-MM-DD HH:MM:SS.SSSSSSSSS.

 For example, in the US/Pacific time zone, the input line